There are four main steps in the Clean Energy Council's solar accreditation process.

 3. Upgrade to full accreditation

-- Before three months are up, you must apply to upgrade to full accreditation by submitting a case study about one installation you performed while provisionally accredited.
+- Before three months are up, you must apply to upgrade to full accreditation by completing the appropriate accreditation assessments.
 This is to demonstrate competency in designing and installing solar systems.

-- Once approved, your full accreditation lasts for two years after which time you can apply to renew.
+- Once approved, your full accreditation lasts for one year after which time you can apply to renew.

 4. Renew and move onto continuous professional development

-- Once you have successfully completed two years as a fully accredited installer, you will move onto the continuous professional development (CPD) renewal scheme.
+- Once you have successfully completed one year as a fully accredited installer, you will move onto the continuous professional development (CPD) renewal scheme.

 - Each year you will be required to complete 100 points of eligible training and professional development.
 This is to ensure installers keep up-to-date with changes in the industry, and also to give accredited installers access to the latest courses and training opportunities on offer.